ptgoetz/storm-signals/README.md

 ## Storm-Signals
-Storm-Signals provides a way to send messages ("signals") to components (spouts/bolts) in a topology.
+Storm-Signals provides a way to send messages ("signals") to components (spouts/bolts) in a storm topology.